Barbados Country Summary

 World Bank: Control of Corruption Percentile Rank | 90 |

-Barbados has laws against official corruption, which are generally enforced, but the Prevention of Corruption Act enacted in 2012 has not been put into effect.
+Barbados has laws against official corruption, but the Prevention of Corruption Act enacted in 2012 has not been put into effect.
 The Integrity of Public Life Bill was passed in 2023 but remains unproclaimed.
-The government aims to enhance transparency by creating a public investment dashboard and an independent statistics authority, while a former government minister was convicted of money laundering related to bribery in Barbados.
+The government plans to enhance transparency through a public investment dashboard and the establishment of an independent statistics authority, while also addressing past corruption cases, including the conviction of a former minister for money laundering.

 Economy

 The economy of Barbados is approximately $6.4 billion, making it the largest in the Eastern Caribbean.
-The country faces challenges such as supply-chain delays and rising consumer prices due to global events, but the IMF projects a growth of 3.7% by the end of 2024.
-The services sector, particularly in tourism and international financial services, holds significant growth potential, while the government is also prioritizing renewable energy and climate resilience initiatives.
+The country faces challenges such as supply-chain delays and rising consumer prices, but the International Monetary Fund forecasts a growth of 3.7% by the end of 2024.
+The services sector, particularly in tourism and international financial services, is seen as having the greatest potential for growth.

 Buy Full Barbados Report